jermspeaks/christmas-adventure/sections/section-45.md

 *But what if he'd hired someone?* you thought. *What if he'd paid someone to kill Eleanor?*

-*And Beatrice,* you thought. *She's a regular customer.
+*And Velma,* you thought. *She's a regular customer.
 She's been friends with Eleanor for twenty years.
 But what if there was something more?
 What if there was a secret, something that would give her a motive?*

 You needed to investigate each of these possibilities.
 You needed to find out who had the strongest motive, who had the most to gain from Eleanor's death.